VCityTeam/UD-Viz/install.md

 within the `Main.js` file through the `buildingServerRequest` variable.
 * For an install of the full pipeline of our application refer to [these install notes](https://github.com/MEPP-team/RICT/blob/master/Install.md)

+* **Windows**
+  - Install and update npm which Windows Powershell
+    ```
+    iex (new-object net.webclient).downstring(‘https://get.scoop.sh’)
+    scoop install nodejs
+    cd UDV/UDV-Core
+    ./install.sh   # Pulls the temporal branch of iTowns and install UDV
+    npm start
+    ```

+## Notes

+* If an extra command is required by Powershell execute this command before continue.